Martijn ten Velden: Biography

 Martijn ten Velden has earned the support from notable DJs like Roger Sanchez, Deep Dish and Steve Lawler.
 Martijn was nominated for Best Artist and Outstanding Remix at 2006’s House Music Awards.
 In 2007, Martijn won the Award for Best International DJ at the Danish Dance Music Awards.
 Miami Winter Music Conference 2008 also saw Martijn’s compilation ‘Toolroom Knights Vol 1’ on Toolroom Records up for nomination at the 2008 IDMA Awards, for ‘Best Compilation’ which was up against MOS The Annual and Ultra Dance 08 on Ultra Records.

 In 2010, Martijn ten Velden released a track called "Together Alright" on Phonetic Recordings (The label of Rob Roar), a combination between a track of him called "Together" and the vocals of Red Carpet's "Alright".
 This track was successfully acclaimed by the UK's and European DJ scene that year.

+In 2015, Martijn ten Velden made a remix of "Guitarra G" that ranked #1 in the DMC Buzz Charts and that was in the Beatport top 100 during three months in a row.

 In 2016, Martijn ten Velden remixed a track from Armin Van Buuren called "Mirage", which was released on Armada Music.
 In 2017, Martijn Ten Velden collaborated with Staves to produce a record called "Feeling Of Sa Penya".
 In the same year, he also released a remix of Superfunk's Lucky Star 2017.

 He worked with Phonetic Records and Toolroom Trax and was signed to Defected Records as well as Eye Industries under his moniker, Splittr.

-In 2019, Martijn has a new record label called "About Us Music", on which he released the tracks "Strings Attached" and "A New Beginning".
-Martijn ten Velden is currently working on new solo productions and remixes, with new collaborations, as well as touring worldwide.
+From 2017 to 2021, Martijn was a resident DJ at Experimental Beach Ibiza where he often played six hour DJ sets.
+In 2019, Martijn Ten Velden set up a new record label called "About Us Music", on which he released the tracks "Strings Attached" and "A New Beginning".
+In February 2022, Martijn Ten Velden moved to Brazil.
+Martijn is now based in Balneario Camboriu, and in the last few years he played gigs all over Brazil.
+Meanwhile, he is actively working on new music again.
+Indeed, Martijn ten Velden is currently working on new solo productions and remixes, with new collaborations, as well as touring worldwide.